Constitution and Bylaws

-(B) Any complaint, accusation or information regarding an action described in Article 1, Section 5(a) or similar wrongdoing by a member shall be referred to the Ethics Committee (as defined herein) of the AMCNO for review.
+(B) Any complaint, accusation or information regarding an action described in Article 1, Section 5(a) or similar wrongdoing by a member shall be referred to an Ad Hoc Grievance Committee of the AMCNO for review.
 Receipt of all complaints shall be promptly acknowledged and include a description of the procedures the AMCNO will follow in response to the complaint.
-The Ethics Committee may make a reasonable investigation, including requesting a written response from any involved physicians, and request additional information from the complainant before making any preliminary determination and recommendation, or obtain additional information from any other available sources.
-The Ethics Committee shall review the complaint, accusation or information to determine whether to (1) dismiss the complaint, accusation or information as unworthy of further investigation, (2) refer the complaint, accusation or information to the Board for disciplinary action, or (3) take other appropriate action as it may determine.
-The Ethics Committee may also refer issues directly to the Ohio State Medical Board or other outside agency in compliance with applicable Ohio and federal law.
+The Ad Hoc Grievance Committee may make a reasonable investigation, including requesting a written response from any involved physicians, and request additional information from the complainant before making any preliminary determination and recommendation, or obtain additional information from any other available sources.
+The Ad Hoc Grievance Committee shall review the complaint, accusation or information to determine whether to (1) dismiss the complaint, accusation or information as unworthy of further investigation, (2) refer the complaint, accusation or information to the Board for disciplinary action, or (3) take other appropriate action as it may determine.
+The Ad Hoc Grievance Committee may also refer issues directly to the Ohio State Medical Board or other outside agency in compliance with applicable Ohio and federal law.
 Such referral shall be reported to the Board.

-(C) If the nature of the complaint, accusation or information regarding a member is deemed sufficient and the evidence is regarded as supporting the complaint, accusation, or information, the Ethics Committee shall prepare written charges and a recommended disciplinary measure.
-Such action shall be signed by one or more members of the Ethics Committee and filed with the Secretary-Treasurer.
-A majority vote of the entire membership of the Ethics Committee shall be required for presentation of formal charges to the Board.
+(C) If the nature of the complaint, accusation or information regarding a member is deemed sufficient and the evidence is regarded as supporting the complaint, accusation, or information, the Ad Hoc Grievance Committee shall prepare written charges and a recommended disciplinary measure.
+Such action shall be signed by one or more members of the Ad Hoc Grievance Committee and filed with the Secretary-Treasurer.
+A majority vote of the entire membership of the Ad Hoc Grievance Committee shall be required for presentation of formal charges to the Board.
 As soon as possible, and not later than ten (10) business days after such filing, the Secretary-Treasurer shall transmit by certified mail to the accused a written notice specifying:

 (1) that a professional review action has been proposed to be taken against the member;